SQISign/sqisign-ac20-obsolete/README.md

-# SQI-sign: Light post-quantum signatures from quaternions and isogenies
+# SQISign: Light post-quantum signatures from quaternions and isogenies

-This code implements the isogeny-based signature scheme SQI-sign.
+This code implements the isogeny-based signature scheme SQISign.

 No pull requests.

 (C) 2020.
-The SQI-sign team, all rights reserved.
+The SQISign team, all rights reserved.

 ## Dependencies